 Other times a mighty Kamloop Rainbow will stop your heart with a howitzer leap after which the battle is on.
 An average day is 10-15 strikes with one in four fish being a Kamloop.
 Bull Trout are catch and release only.
 Finally, there are always the Kokanee Salmon, small but plentiful and wonderful for smoked salmon recipes.

 Abayance Bay Marina

 Abayance Bay Marina offers 24' and 28' slip spaces with limited moorage for larger craft.
 Boat launch/pull services are available.
 Our boat maintenance facility offers many services for your boats needs.
 We have lockers located at the shoreline, for any personal belongings you would like to stow away.
 Fill up your boat and/or your vehicles, at our shoreline fuel station.
 Reserve the Amphitheatre for your own private party.
 Best of all, don't forget your snacks, beer, and a friendly hello from our lovely staff at the convenient store.
 Visit the website.

-Captain Norm is the Official Fishing Charter for Abayance Bay Marina
+Captain Mike is the Official Fishing Charter for Abayance Bay Marina

 Koocanusa is a fisherman's paradise with some of the best trout fishing in northwest Montana, but as we mentioned above, it requires a different approach.
 Having a knowledgeable guide will mean the difference between a boat trip and a great fishing trip!
 Let's go fishing, book your Lake Koocanusa fishing charter today!

 About the lake